eProsima/Fast-DDS-monitor/docs/rst/user_manual/pro/bottom_panels.rst

 Bottom Panels
 #############

-Three panels sit at the bottom of the *Fast DDS Monitor Pro* window, providing notification, problem reporting, and a live entity counter.
+Three panels sit at the bottom of the *DDS Monitor Pro* window, providing notification, problem reporting, and a live entity counter.

 .. _pro_alert_messages_panel: